jordanhe2/Yob-Hosting/docs/about/about.md

 # About
-Yob was a project started by **Tanner Nielsen** and **Jordan Hendrickson** in the spring of 2014, motivated by our appreciation for the teacher of our high school physics class, as well as the dislike for the graphing software he had us use.
+Yob was a project started by **Tanner Nielsen** and **Jordan Hendrickson** in the spring of 2014 when we were in high school.
+It was motivated by our appreciation for the teacher of our physics class, as well as the dislike for the graphing software he had us use.

 ---
 ## Development